Ajaxy/tinyspec/README.md

 Tinyspec definition is split into 3 different sections.
 You specify models and endpoints that the API uses in the special tinyspec format and place any extra information in the `header.yaml` file.

 ### Models Definition
 Models (_definitions_) are described in `models.tinyspec` files.
-You can also split model definitions in multiple `*.models.tinyspec` files and even place them in folders to make the API documentation easier to maintain.
+You can also split model definitions in multiple `*.models.tinyspec` files and even place them in folders to make the API specification easier to maintain.

 The basic model looks like this:
 ```